Show All Answers

 We offer multiple options for paying your bill.
 Please visit our Pay Your Utility Bill web page.

 Moving In: Please contact our customer service representatives at (406) 552-6700.
-You will need your employer’s name, your personal identification number, telephone number, name of spouse or roommates, mailing address, and landlord information to establish service.
+You will need your employer’s name, your number from a government-issued form of identification (driver's license number, passport number, etc.), telephone number, name of spouse or roommates, mailing address, and landlord information to establish service.
 You may also be required to pay a deposit.

 Moving Out: The person whose name appears on the utility account is responsible for notifying us of the move out date.
 A final billing will be mailed after the account is closed.
 We are unable to make billing adjustments for late notification.